daboross/screeps-rs/README.md

 This client is built on two main projects:
 - [`rust-screeps-api`] implements networking and parsing of network results
-- and [`screeps-rs`] (this repository) implements rendering and a UI on top of that
+- [`screeps-rs`] implements rendering and a UI

-[`screeps-rs`] can:

-- Connect to screeps.com
-- Successfully authenticate
-- Render basic room terrain and user information.

 [`rust-screeps-api`] can:

 - Connect to screeps.com with HTTP calls and websocket connections
 - Authenticate
 - Retrieve room terrain, map room overviews, basic user information and some room details.

+[`screeps-rs`] can:

+- Connect to screeps.com
+- Login through a UI
+- Render basic room terrain and user information.

 Eventually, this will be able to connect to both the [official server][screeps] and any [private server][screeps-os] instances run by users.